samlist21/Dewey/README.md

 Too many to list - Volunteers to document?

 ## New Discussions - only on github

+## Dewey Day July 29, 2017 Ken Samuelson
+- cleaned up MotorRun code and moved funditons to drive.h and compass.h
+- replaced mpg123 with omxplayer since it won't error out and put in >/dev/null so you see no output.
+- added function for compass time a self timing compass reader
+- added function for accel time a self timing accel reader
+- moved state compare functions to drive.h
+- Added new photos of Dewey to this page including full picture, eyes, and electronics
+- Made Sounds, GLCD, and Pictures global directories so that they can change easily

 ## Dewey Day July 22, 2017 Ken Samuelson
 - updated LED strip to clear between color sends